 The Group retain the support of all financial stakeholders and there remains a market appetite to provide financing to the sector in which the Group operates.
 The current trading forecast continues to indicate healthy financial covenant headroom.
-The recent trading performance of the Group has been in line with forecasts.
-Under a range of downside scenarios the Directors have considered possible mitigating actions such as operational improvements, trading terms and support arrangements that could be initiated should the need arise.
-Alongside this scenario planning, the Directors continue to closely manage expenditure and seek increased weekly fee rates on placements across all trading divisions.
+The recent trading performance of the Group has been in line with forecasts and the Directors continue to closely manage expenditure and seek increased weekly fee rates on placements across all trading divisions.

-After reviewing the group's forecasts for the period to 31 August 2023 the directors have a reasonable expectation that the group has adequate resources to continue in operational existence for the foreseeable future.
+After reviewing the group's forecasts to 31 December 2023 the directors have a reasonable expectation that the group has adequate resources to continue in operational existence for the foreseeable future.
 The group therefore continues to adopt the going concern basis in preparing its financial statements.